GitGuru4DevOps-Venkatesh/Job-Support-DevOps/README.md

 ```
 # Monitoring and Logging on GKE Cluster

-This repository provides integration examples for cost-effective third-party tools to monitor and log your Google Kubernetes Engine (GKE) cluster.
-The provided YAML files will help you quickly set up these tools.

-Certainly!
-Below is a formatted `README.md` file that includes descriptions and YAML file examples for integrating cost-effective third-party tools for monitoring and logging on a GKE cluster.
+Below includes descriptions and YAML file examples for integrating cost-effective third-party tools for monitoring and logging on a GKE cluster.

 ```markdown
 # Monitoring and Logging on GKE Cluster